-CEMS currently has nineteen senior members affiliated with six CEU teaching units – the Departments of Philosophy, Medieval Studies, History and Sociology as well as the Jewish Studies Project and the recently established Source Language Teaching Group (SLTG) – and about thirty junior members among CEU’s postgraduate research students.
+CEMS currently has eighteen senior members affiliated with six CEU teaching units – the Departments of Philosophy, Medieval Studies, History and Sociology as well as the Jewish Studies Project and the Source Language Teaching Group (SLTG) – and more than thirty junior members among CEU’s postgraduate research students.

 All CEU students with a research interest pertaining to the geographical, chronological, and thematic scope of CEMS are strongly invited to request membership of the center and become eligible for the center’s research & travel grant scheme.